-1. Attachment 3 is a fillable form; you will find a link it.
+1. Attachments 3 is a fillable form; you will find link to find it.
 This form can be filled in, saved to your computer, and attached without the need for special software or conversion to PDF.

 Please be sure you are using Adobe Reader (version 9 or higher) when filling out our PDF forms.